-1. Connected vehicles
+1. Self-driving and connected vehicles

 Self-driving cars and trucks use a slew of connected devices to safely navigate roadways in all sorts of traffic and weather conditions.
-The technologies in use include artificial intelligence (AI)-enabled cameras, motion sensors and onboard computers.
+The technologies in use include AI-enabled cameras, motion sensors and onboard computers.

-IoT connections also exist on conventional vehicles, with manufacturers installing connected devices to monitor performance and manage computerized systems.
+Meanwhile, IoT connections also exist on conventional vehicles, with manufacturers installing connected devices to monitor performance and manage computerized systems.

 Commercial fleets such as municipal buses and corporate delivery trucks are often fitted with additional IoT technologies, such as connected systems to monitor for safety issues.
 Personal cars and trucks can be fitted with similar technology, which frequently comes from insurance companies, that collects and transmits telemetry data to verify good driving habits.

-2. Traffic management
+3. Traffic management

 Sensors on traffic signals can detect varying levels of light in the sky and adjust the brightness of the signals, helping ensure they're always visible to drivers.